jharwell/sierra/docs/src/tutorials/project/project.rst

      directory is optional.
 See :doc:`models` for documentation.

    - ``cmdline.py`` - Specifies cmdline extensions specific to the
      plugin/project.
-This file is required.
-See :doc:`cmdline` for documentation.
+This file is required, because all projects have to define the ``--controller`` and ``--scenario`` arguments used by SIERRA.
+See :ref:`tutorials/misc/cmdline` for steps.

 #.
 Configure your project so SIERRA understands how to generate
    :term:`Experimental Run` inputs and process outputs correctly by following